bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 It is therefore possible that these representations would further evolve with either additional training or offline memory reprocessing supported in part by sleep.

 (further discuss the results)

+The conjunction map reflect the common processing stream from stimuli to motor sequence production, including non-specific support regions.
+(visual cortex results:)
+Occipital cortex, as well as ventro-temporal regions are also found to discriminate the sequences [@fig:new_cons_conj_crossnobis_tfce_map], but likely reflect the processing of the visual stimuli respectively as visual mapping and for higher order arabic number representation [@], this not differing between the stages of learning studied here [@fig:contrast_cons-new_crossnobis_tfce_map].

 (frontal results:)
+Dorsolateral prefrontal regions are also engaged at both stages .

 These results could be explained by the task itself, which require more cognitive processing, notably the implied switch between sequences and inhibition of interfering ones.

 (M1 for new sequences:)
 Pattern difference in primary motor cortex is only found in newly learned sequences, but this could reflect their structural difference.
 Indeed, the first finger press was recently shown to elicit stronger activation thus driving separability of patterns for sequences with different starts [@yokoi_does_2017] unbeknownst to us during experimental design.
 This initiating finger effect could remain for the first execution of the newly learned sequence only, the consolidated one having the same initiating finger.
-The relatively weak primary motor representation, as compared to @wiestler_skill_2013 study, could be partly accounted by our subjects executing the five sequences uninterruptedly, singling the effect of initiating finger.
+The relatively weak primary motor representation, as compared to @wiestler_skill_2013 study, could be partly accounted by the subjects executing the five sequences uninterruptedly, singling the effect of initiating finger.
+Another factor reducing this effect is the fact that the present sequences excluded the thumb, which M1 pattern is farther from other fingers [@ejaz_hand_2015] and would otherwise elicit even stronger distance if initiating the sequence.

 (limitations)
 To bound the difficulty and the duration of the task, only four sequences were practiced by the subjects, two consolidated and two newly acquired.